 18. Eating Buff

 In each and every non-veg restaurant you can get to see buff items on the menu.
-The buff momo, buff sausage, buff syavale, buff burger, and other items are listed there.
+The buff momo, buff sausage, buff Syavale, buff burger, and other items are listed there.
 But in Nepal, there is illegal to eat cow meat because they treat cows as a god.

 Now, in most places Nepalese are staying under the light.
 They don’t have to face dark problems.
-But some places of Nepal, are still facing blackout problems.
+But some places in Nepal, are still facing blackout problems.
 While trekking and traveling to remote areas of Nepal carry a headlamp and flashlight.
 Keep your mobile full charge before you head to remote places.

 20. Nepalese SIM